Herbaceous Peonies

 The following peonies have not shown up in the online plant databases of public gardens I’ve searched, in nursery catalogues, or in the lists of my peony growing acquaintances.
 Some were listed by A.P.
 Saunders as discarded and others failed to show up in the notes taken by Silvia Saunders during the 1960’s.
 Of course, they may still exist, perhaps unidentified, in private gardens.
 Please contact me if you have one of these!

-Alida, Alison, Amity, Angelica, Anniversary, Ariel, Belinda, Bright Diadem, Buccaneer, Burgundy, Candlelight, Caress, Carolina, Celia, Centaur, Chalice Pink (likely Pink Chalice in my garden), Challenger, Charity, Circlet, Clarion, Corinth, Delphi, Eastern Morn, Eclipse (breeders want this one), Elysium, Emblem, Evensong, Faith, Famie, Fidelity, Fireflame, Fortune, Francis Red, Grace MacLean, Green Ivory, Harbinger, Honored Guest, Jacqueminot, Jeannette, John C. Wister, Joy, Ladybird, Louise, Mariner, Marta, May Morning, Mercy, Morning Star, Northern Lights, Olivia Saunders, Pinkie, Red Cockade, Rosalba, Rose Royal, Roselette’s Child F2, Rosy Wreath, Silver Swan, Sunglint, Tantrums, Valor, Verity, Vindicator.
+Alida, Alison, Amity, Angelica, Anniversary, Ariel, Belinda, Bright Diadem, Buccaneer, Burgundy, Candlelight, Caress, Celia, Centaur, Chalice Pink (likely Pink Chalice in my garden), Challenger, Charity, Circlet, Clarion, Corinth, Delphi, Eastern Morn, Eclipse (breeders want this one), Elysium, Evensong, Faith, Famie, Fidelity, Fireflame, Francis Red, Grace MacLean, Green Ivory, Harbinger, Jacqueminot, Jeannette, John C. Wister, Joy, Ladybird, Mariner, Marta, May Morning, Mercy, Morning Star, Northern Lights, Olivia Saunders, Pinkie, Red Cockade, Rosalba, Rose Royal, Roselette’s Child F2, Rosy Wreath, Sunglint, Tantrums, Valor, Verity, Vindicator.